As an Amazon Associate, we earn from qualifying purchases. Learn more

 Is it still worth grading cards in 2026?

 It depends entirely on the spread between the raw and graded price and your odds of a high grade.
-After PSA paused its budget Value tier in June 2026, the cheaper end of grading got more expensive, which pushes the break-even higher on low-dollar cards.
 As a rough rule: grading tends to pay off when the PSA 10 price is at least 3–4× the raw price and the card is clean enough to have a real shot at a 10.
-This calculator gives you the actual number for your card.
+Below that, the fee and round-trip shipping eat the upside.
+Grading fees also move — check the current schedule on the grader’s own site and type your real fee in, and this calculator gives you the actual number for your card.

 What does it cost to grade a card with PSA, SGC, or CGC?